Right here you will find unique Tahitian and Polynesian-inspired handcrafted jewelry

 Richard could not wait to return to the South Pacific with his wife and travelled to Tahiti the year the airport was opened in Fa'a in 1961.
 He fell... in love with Tahiti.

 All of my jewelry is Polynesian-inspired and handcrafted using sterling silver and a long acid-etching process.
-I use authentic tapa designs, textile prints, tattoo art, and accents of blacklip mother of pearl shell and Tahitian pearls.
+I use authentic tapa designs, vintage Taitian textile prints, tattoo art, with accents of blacklip mother of pearl shell and Tahitian pearls.
 Every piece is inspired by a lifetime of travels to the South Pacific and deep reverence and respect for the customs and traditions of the Islands.
 Hence the name….
 Moni Tapu “Sacred Silver”

 Saddleback College 2017 juried student art exhibition winner